bansarithummar/Golang-Leetcode/0000-README.md

 2966.
 Divide Array Into Arrays With Max Difference 3024.
 Type of Triangle
 3085.
 Minimum Deletions to Make String K-Special
-3423.
+3363.
+Find the Maximum Number of Fruits Collected 3423.
 Maximum Difference Between Adjacent Elements in a Circular Array 3439.
 Reschedule Meetings for Maximum Free Time I 3440.
 Reschedule Meetings for Maximum Free Time II